DirectoryTree/LdapRecord-Docs/laravel/v3/testing.md

 $user->manager()->attach($manager);
 ```

-Then, you can retrieve the users manager:
+Then, you can retrieve the user's manager:

 ```php
 $manager = $user->manager()->first();